Merck/Halyard/docs/tools.md

-           one or more bindings as its arguments and these bindings are used as keys to randomly distribute the query evaluation across the executed parallel forks of the same query. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or graph context. profile    Halyard Profile is a command-line tool designed to profile SPARQL query performance within the actual Halyard environment.
+           one or more bindings as its arguments and these bindings are used as keys to randomly distribute the query evaluation across the executed parallel forks of the same query. bulkdelete Halyard Bulk Delete is a MapReduce application that effectively deletes large set of triples or whole named graphs, based on specified statement pattern and/or named graph(s). profile    Halyard Profile is a command-line tool designed to profile SPARQL query performance within the actual Halyard environment.
 Actually it is limited to the statical analysis only.